DanielMzLz/pywid-csv/README.md

 - ```pywid-graph.py``` expects exactly two fields to be entered as argument A, so that each field can correspond to an x or y axis.
 - An additional field can be entered as a ```-I```, an independent label for each of the points graphed.
 - To help you change the underlying functionality of the grapher, you can utilize the ```--sort``` arguments.
 By default, the graph will retrieve entries by date and those that match today's date.
-To change
+To change whichever day you wish to match, say, you want to match the first of January 2020, you'd do ```--sort date 2020-01-01```.
+To change from date altogether and graph the values of a specific country, you'd do ```--sort iso_code USA```.
+These two are the recommended sorting methods, but there are no restrictions on what can classify as a sorting method.
+The sorting itself hinges on the ```type``` value matching the given ```filter``` for each entry.
 - As mentioned, this tool can also utilize other CSV files, with the help of the ```-F``` argument.
 - The "World" entry is naturally excluded for every graph.
 If one wishes to override this behavior, it can be done so with the help of the ```-W``` argument.